timbrunette/gpt-2-satire-public/README.md

-# gpt-2-satire-samples
+# gpt-2-satire-public

-Generated samples for gpt-2-satire
+Contains generated samples and the scraper used to collect the corpus